naomyramirezm/cineplusnao/README.md

 - Naomy Arely Ramirez Nepamuceno

   Instructions to Run the Project

-  To have Python installed on the computer as well as the wxpython library, open the name folder to run the program, open the "terminal" as follows: CD C:\Users\PC\downloads\wxglade python wx.glade.py
+To open the application, you need to have Python installed on your computer, as well as the wxPython library.
+Open Visual Studio Code, then in the top-left corner, open the terminal and PRESS "NEW TERMINAL."
+Type the following:

+cd C:\Users\PC\Downloads\wxGlade
+python wx.glade.py

+Next, in the top-right corner, click on "FILE", select "OPEN", find the file "naocine", and run the project from the top-right corner.
+The Login window will appear.

 The application works as follows:

-- Login: Enter username and password
+Login: Enter your username and password.

-- Box Office: Select the movie, time, room, and ticket type
+Box Office: Select the movie, time, room, and ticket type.

-- Concession Stand: Add products to consume
+Concession Stand: Add products to purchase.

-- Ticket: A complete summary and total amount to pay is displayed
+Ticket: A complete summary and the total amount to pay will be displayed.